Step-by-step walkthrough of applying for FMCSA operating authority through Motus (motus.dot.gov), the $300 fee, FMCSA review, and the BOC-3 filing.

 - BMC-84 surety bond or BMC-85 trust fund— $75,000, required for property brokers and household-goods brokers only.

-When any of these are missing, the authority stays in PENDING status past the 21 days.
+When any of these are missing, the authority stays in PENDING status.
 FMCSA does not chase the carrier for the missing items; activation simply does not happen.
+See the most common deficiencies for the fixable patterns.

 Step 5: Authority Activates in SAFER

-Once the 21-day window closes and every required filing is on record, FMCSA flips the authority to ACTIVE in the SAFER system.
+Once FMCSA completes its review and every required filing is on record, FMCSA flips the authority to ACTIVE in the SAFER system.
 The MC number is visible at safer.fmcsa.dot.gov/CompanySearch.aspx, and load boards, brokers, and shipper platforms start recognizing the carrier within hours.

 Filing Yourself vs. Using a Service

-Anyone can file their own OP-1 directly through URS.
+Anyone can file their own application directly through Motus.
 The $300 FMCSA fee is the same either way.
-Professional filing services exist for carriers who want the paperwork prepared, reviewed, and submitted by someone who files dozens of OP-1s a week and catches the common errors (legal-name mismatch, wrong authority type, missing operation classification) before they trigger a vetting hold.
-FastAuthority charges a flat $299 for that service, on top of the $300 FMCSA fee.
+Professional filing services exist for carriers who want the paperwork prepared, reviewed, and submitted by someone who files dozens of authority applications a week and catches the common errors (legal-name mismatch, wrong authority type, missing operation classification) before they trigger a vetting hold.
+FastAuthority charges a flat $199 for that service, on top of the $300 FMCSA fee.

-Bottom line: The path is OP-1 through URS, $300 FMCSA fee, 21-day vetting, BOC-3 + insurance + (for brokers) bond filed in parallel, then authority activates in SAFER.
+Bottom line: The path is the application through Motus, the $300 FMCSA fee, FMCSA review and the FMCSA Register notice, then BOC-3 + insurance + (for brokers) bond filed within 20 days of that notice, and authority activates in SAFER.
 The process takes 3 to 6 weeks end-to-end when nothing stalls.